xiix0/scam/README.md

-You will attract cultured and artistic people to your home.
+You seek to shield those you love and you like the role of the provider.